-On October 28, 2021, the Bureau of Internal Revenue (BIR) rendered a letter of authority (LOA) to examine the books of accounts and other accounting records of the Bank for the taxable period January 1, 2019, to December 31, 2019.
-Second and final notice to submit requested documents was also received on January 28, 2022.
-Succeeding submission of documents were made on July 5, 2022, November 16, 2022, and February 14, 2023, respectively.
-When the BIR issued the Notice of Discrepancy on April 11, 2023, the Bank submitted its written response on April 19, 2023, followed by the reconciliation on April 24, 2023.
-The BIR issued Preliminary Assessment Notice on June 20, 2023, which the Bank settled on June 29, 2023.
+Last September 29, 2023, the BIR rendered a letter of authority (LOA) to examine the books of accounts and other accounting records of the Bank for the taxable period January 1, 2021, to December 31, 2021.
+The Bank acknowledged receipt of the LOA and after succeeding submission of documents followed by the reconciliation and discussion on BIR National Office, the BIR issued Preliminary Assessment Notice on June 21, 2024, which the Bank settled on June 28, 2024.